 A kid with ADHD might constantly be climbing something or running around somewhere, but that isn’t necessarily a bad thing.
 These kids have some of the best metabolisms, and their levels of energy can also be channeled toward constructive activities.
 Moreover, this means you have an active and healthy kid.

 ADHD commonly manifests as hyperactivity, impulsivity, and inability to pay attention.
-While these symptoms may negatively impact a child’s life, ADHD also has benefits that can help the child grow into a well-rounded individual.
+While the symptoms of these mental health conditions may negatively impact a child’s life, ADHD also has benefits that can help the child grow into a well-rounded individual.
 It is advisable to contact your local doctor if you believe your child has some of the above symptoms of ADHD.
 Therapists, such as speech therapists, occupational therapists, and psychologists can help with ongoing treatment and support for your child as they navigate their lives with ADHD.